Direct statistical inference for finite Markov jump processes via the matrix exponential: Data and likelihood calculations

-\cite{HCS16} reformulate the SIR and SEIR models in terms of births of the $\mathsf{E}$ (for SEIR only), $\mathsf{I}$ and $\mathsf{R}$ species.
-A recursive formula for the Laplace transform of the transition probability to a given new state in terms of transition probabilities for old states then permits estimation of the transition vector from a known initial starting point in $\mathcal{O}(d)$ operations, where $d$ is the dimension of the statespace.
-When exact observations are available, the size of the statespace can then be reduced dramatically.
+In \cite{HCS2018}, a recursive formula for the Laplace transform of the transition probability to a given new state in terms of transition probabilities for old states then permits estimation of the transition vector from a known initial starting point in $\mathcal{O}(d)$ operations, where $d$ is the dimension of the statespace actually required.